lambdaclass/aleo_internals_book/src/snarkVM/virtual_machine/virtual_machine.md

 ```

 A valid request means:
-- the amound of records it contains is less than a predefined constant (`N::NUM_INPUTS`),
+- the amount of records it contains is less than a predefined constant (`N::NUM_INPUTS`),
 - the number of ledger proofs is the same as the number of records,
 - all records have the same owner that same owner is the one who made the request,
 - the records contain a value that is at least the value of the fee,